MrG4dget/BalCCon_Video_Wall/README.md

 # Building

+Before you start, check that you got the right crates!
+This version was built with crates, that have a centric hole at the bottom.
+This makes mounting the LED a breeze and you wont need any tape or other means of securing the LED!

 ## Crate Base

 Lay out the first 15 crates on the ground and connect each crate to the next.
 It might be a good idea, to assemble the first row at the final position of the wall, as moving it at the end is kind of tricky.